colby-harrison/EHSThunderbolt/src/content/legacy/2025/dont-miss-the-deal-xl-slice-and-drink-for-just-5-at-mr-jims-pizza/index.md

 title: "Don’t Miss the Deal: XL Slice and Drink for Just $5 at Mr. Jim’s Pizza!"
 date: 2025-01-29
 coverImage: "IMG_2683.jpeg"
+excerpt: "Pizza Lovers, This One’s for You! 🍕   Big appetite, small budget?
+Mr. Jim’s Pizza has you covered!
+For a limited time, grab an **XL slice** of your favorite pizza and a **fountain drink** for just **$5**.
+Stop by today and treat yourself to a deal that’s as hot as their ovens!
+Don’t wait—your taste buds (and wallet) will thank  🕒 Available now at 4001 Laramie Street.   👉 *Hurry in before it’s gone!*"
+author: "Mikah_Robles"
 ---

 By Mikah Robles